Licensed Practical Nursing

 LPNS 1141.
 Pediatrics.
 3-4-5 Units.

-This course is structured toward the utilization of the nursing process and nursing skills applicable to child care in the home, hospital, office or clinic setting.
+This course is structured toward the utilization of the nursing process and nursing skills applicable to child care in the home and hospital setting.
 Instruction focus will lend itself to relevant pharmacology, diet therapy, normal growth and development, and nursing interventions associated with health prevention and disease/disorders of all body systems.
 (Career Course)(F,S)

 LPNS 1150.
 Nursing Leadership I. 2-0-2 Units.